Exerqtor/Voron/Mods/fume_pack/README.md

 - 01.12.2022: Initial release, refere to description..

 ###### Description:
-Since the "fume pack" is directly dervied from ["Pepe pack v2.2"](https://github.com/Exerqtor/Voron/tree/main/Mods/pepe_pack_v2) I will only mention the changes done from that point and forrward:
+Since the "fume pack" is directly dervied from ["Pepe pack v2.2"](https://github.com/Exerqtor/Voron/tree/main/Mods/pepe_pack_v2) I will only mention the changes done from that point and forward:
 - Ground-up rework of the carbon container/cartridge/basket (what ever you eant to call it) to closer resemble the Nevermore Micro V5 Duo.
 In other words should "fume pack" do the job exactly like a stock V5 Duo, if not better since the basket has a somewhat larger surface area of carbon for the air to pass thru.
 - With the new cartridge the carbon abmount is roughly cut in two compared to "pepe pack" and now pretty much the same as aevermore Micro V5 Duo.
 - Redesign of the fan lid, with deeper holes in the main body to accept 8mm bolts.